Management Policy

 Board of Directors

 The Company’s board of directors deliberates and makes decisions on items related to the execution of important business, such as management strategy and basic management policies, and supervises the execution of individual directors’ duties.
 In addition, facilitate quick and flexible decision-making, based on the Articles of Incorporation a substantial part of decision-making regarding the execution of important business will be delegated to management, and executive directors including and below the president to whom authority has been delegated based on the Company’s rules of administrative authority will make decisions regarding these matters.
-The board is made up of 16 directors, six of whom are highly independent outside directors.
+The board is made up of 15 directors, six of whom are highly independent outside directors.
 The board of directors generally meets once per month.

 Audit & Supervisory Committee

 The Company’s Audit & Supervisory Committee audits the board of directors’ decision-making process and business execution through the execution of voting rights at board of directors meetings and the execution of its right to state opinions on the personnel changes and remuneration of directors (excluding directors who are Audit & Supervisory Committee Members) at the General Meeting of Shareholders.
-The Audit & Supervisory Committee is made up of six members, four of whom are highly independent outside directors.
-To ensure the smooth operation of the Audit & Supervisory Committee’s audits, two of its members are fulltime.
+The Audit & Supervisory Committee is made up of five members, four of whom are highly independent outside directors.
+To ensure the smooth operation of the Audit & Supervisory Committee’s audits, one of its members are fulltime.

 Executive Officer System